-Wholesale electricity and gas prices in the UK are determined between buyers and sellers and change daily.
+Wholesale electricity prices in the UK are determined between buyers and sellers and change daily.
 Depending on your contract type, the wholesale rate can have either a very large or negligible impact on your business energy costs.

 Nevertheless, the reason why plummeting energy prices have not resulted in proportionate decreases in energy bills is that even with lower wholesale costs suppliers are still faced with the other 58% of the costs not made up by the wholesale market.

-What Affects Wholesale Pricing
+What Affects Wholesale Energy Prices?

-However, if the energy companies judge future demand wrong they will have to buy electricity and gas on the open market.
+However, if the energy companies judge future demand wrong, they will have to buy electricity and gas on the open market.
 The open market rate can be affected by things such as:

 Weather: When the temperature drops demand for gas in particular increases sending prices higher.
 However, if temperatures soar you may see an increase in electricity usage due to the use of air conditioning.